-If you wish to be considered for funding, your application deadline is noon (UK time) Friday 11th January 2019.
+Your application deadline is noon (UK time) Friday 10th January 2019.

 All applicants are required to submit written work.
 In addition composers should include a portfolio of compositions (scores + recordings), and performers should include a recording of their performances – preferably filmed.